Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 Today’s IELTS – live report

-2) Reading was much better, I even had 7 minutes in the end to check myself.
+2) The Reading was much better, I even had 7 minutes at the end to check myself.
 I remember 2 passages.
 There was a really long passage (2.5 pages) divided into 3 sub-sections and I had to be careful not to mix questions of different sub-sections.
 Its topic was distant learning, its advantages and disadvantages.
-The last passage was about traveling in Australia, how much money it brings to Australian government, how much different kinds of travelers (single men, couples, etc) spend on vacations of different types.
+The last passage was about traveling in Australia, how much money it brings to the Australian government, how much different kinds of travelers (single men, couples, etc) spend on vacations of different types.

 3) Writing: